Juncus Effusus 'Spiralis'

 Humidity: Try to maintain 40-50% relative humidity.
 Discover easy ways to increase humidity around your plant.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) year-round.
-If you put this tender ornamental out on the patio for the summer, bring it back in when the temperature drops.
+If you put this tender ornamental out on the patio for the summer, don't worry -- it can take the heat.
+Bring the plant back in when the temperature drops in autumn.
 It won't tolerate frost.

 Soil: Peat moss-based potting mix, such as African violet mix.